Have you been told not to add resume referees? Here’s why that is bad advice and how they can give you an edge over your competition.

 Here is why.

-You want them to speak the same language as used on your current resume.
+You want them to speak the same language as your current resume.

 You want them to sell you, and the words on your resume do this, so it is essentially a guide on what you want them to say about you.